Tadhg-io/mobileAssignment2/README.md

 This is an android application built using the Kotlin framework.

 ## Personal Statement
 This app was a continuation of my submission for Assignment 1.
+The purpose of this app os for a user to be able to mark their favourite spots to go for a pint.
+A user places a location, writes a description and categorises the entry.
+I started several features on this app which I did not succeed in implementing.
+Some of these unfinished features can still be seen in feature branches.

 ![image](https://user-images.githubusercontent.com/40873652/147891005-507eaa30-03b9-4c73-b2eb-d2e20eaab39e.png)

-## Functionality
+## Application Overview
 - Splash Screen
 - Firebase Login
 - CRUD Operations
 - Images

 ## Integrations
 - Firebase Authentication